Skip to main content

 • Time-consuming

-• If any team member with knowledge of P2P integration leaves in between, the integration project may be impacted
+• If any team member with knowledge of the custom integration leaves in between, the integration project may be impacted

 • No centralized place to monitor integration, making troubleshooting difficult